craic/pi_power/README.md

 Please do not just wire your circuit from the breadboard diagram - *understand the circuit first* - you may be able to come up with a neater layout and, more importantly, I may have made a mistake in creating the diagram.

+Here is a photo of another breadboard layout where I've gone for a more compact layout.
+Note that the wires are much shorter and I did not need the 0.1uF capacitor on the power down circuit.

 # Software